Impact of spatial coarsening on Parareal convergence for the linear advection equation: Parareal with spatial coarsening for linear problems

 \section{Parareal with spatial coarsening for linear problems}

 Consider a linear initial value problem

 with $A \in \mathbb{C}^{n \times n}$, $b \in \mathbb{C}^n$.
-We will typically think of~\eqref{eq:linear_ivp} as arising from the semi-discretisation of a partial differential equation, but this need not be the case.
+In the numerical examples shown in this paper, \eqref{eq:linear_ivp} arises from the semi-discretisation of the linear advection equation~\eqref{eq:advection}, but the theoretical results generalize to other linear hyperbolic PDEs.
 We decompose the time interval $[0,T]$ into $P$ so-called time-slices so that